trisfaizal/Marketing-Site/src/_drafts/how-to-use-jekyll-plugins-on-github-pages.md

 1. Move your Jekyll source code to the `master`&nbsp;branch in your GitHub repository.
 2. Create a site in CloudCannon and connect it to the `master`&nbsp;branch.
 3. Add an [Output](https://docs.cloudcannon.com/syncing/output/){: target="_blank"}&nbsp;to the `gh-pages`&nbsp;branch.

+This setup is useful for other situations as well.
+You might have a CI script that performs static checks on a site and then deploys it to your hosting environment.
+If the CI uses the static output for performing these tasks it will run faster as it doesn't have to build the site.&nbsp;

+Hope these tips are useful!
+Let us know how you're using Outputs.